pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 Other image generation tools have also been developed, such as [StyleGAN](https://openai.com/blog/stylegan/) and [BigGAN](https://openai.com/blog/biggan/).
 These tools can generate high-resolution images of people, animals, and other objects with great detail and realism.

-## Implications and Ethical Considerations 🤔

-Overall, the recent boom in large language models and image generation tools has exciting implications for a wide range of industries and applications.
-While there are certainly ethical concerns to consider, the potential for these tools to improve and augment human capabilities is undeniable.
-It will be interesting!

 ### CLIP

 CLIP (Contrastive Language-Image Pre-training) is a machine learning model developed by OpenAI that can understand the relationship between natural language and visual information.
 It is trained on a large dataset of images and their associated text captions.